pes10k/thesis/related/abstract.md

+Privacy and Security Implications of the Growth of the Web API
+---

 Web browsers are a complex and highly trusted part of modern computing.
 Browser vendors implement new, and increasingly complex, functionality into the web platform, both to establish a competitive advantage against competing